patelritiq/AspireNex/README.md

  * pandas

 ### License
-Qchat is licensed under the MIT License.
+This repository is licensed under the MIT License.
 See LICENSE for details.

 ### Contributing
 Contributions are welcome!
 If you'd like to report a bug or suggest a feature, please open an issue or submit a pull request.